lorenzo-rovigatti/pyrla/README.md

 * About the 'value' syntax:
 	* in general if your value contains spaces then it will be considered as a 'special' value (a mathematical expression or a list of values, for examples).
 If you want to avoid this you have to put double quotes (") around the whole value.
 	* you can refer to other values by using the syntax $(key).
 The value of 'key' will be expanded at runtime.
 An example would be `T_$(T)`.
 	* you can use mathematical expressions by enclosing them with ${ and }.
 An example would be `${2 + 3}`.
 You can also use complex functions (as long as they are defined in python's math module).
 An example would be `${log($(T)) + 0.2}`.
-Evaluation of math keys require the use of Python's `eval` function, which is [known to be insecure](https://softwareengineering.stackexchange.com/a/311510).
-Be careful.
 	* you can load a list of values from a file by using the syntax `key = LF filename`.
 Each row will be treated as an item of the list.
 	* you can use complex sequences in a way similar to bash's seq or python's range but in a more flexible way.
 The actual syntax is: `F start T target V inc`.
 Of course start is the starting value while target is the final value (excluded from the sequence, like in C-style for loops) and inc is the action to be performed on start to go towards target.
 A simple example would be `T = F 0.1 T 0.4 V +0.1` which is equivalent `T = 0.1 0.2 0.3`.
-You can also have more complex sequences like `T = F 0.1 T 100 V \*10`, which is equivalent to `T = 0.1 1 10`.
+You can also have more complex sequences like `T = F 0.1 T 100 V *10`, which is equivalent to `T = 0.1 1 10`.
 	* you can evaluate a bash command and assign its value to a pyrla variable by enclosing the command between $b{ and }.
 For example, `a = $b{echo "prova"}` would assign the value 'prova' to the key 'a'
 * There are some special keys used as 'keywords'.
 These are:
 	* `DirectoryStructure`: structure of the directory where the `Execute` command should be executed.
 It can depend on other variables (for example one can have `DirectoryStructure = T_$(T)_Act_$(Activity)`).